jotix16/Dynamic-3DGS-Viewer/README.md

 ## Acknowledgements

-We would like to express our gratitude to the original repository [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer) for providing the foundation upon which thisr work is built.
+We would like to express our gratitude to the original repository [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer) for providing the foundation upon which this work is built.